 Academic Suspension: If you are already on academic probation and your next semester's cumulative GPA falls below 2.00, you will be placed on academic suspension, although an exception is made if you earn at least a 2.00 GPA for the semester.
 Students on academic suspension may not re-enroll at the University unless they have been reinstated, and are required to sit out one semester or the entire summer term.
 For more information and to download the Academic Reinstatement Plan form, click here.

-Students seeking academic reinstatement through the Undergraduate Advising Center for autumn 2013 semester must schedule and complete a reinstatement appointment by Wednesday, August 21.
+Students seeking academic reinstatement through the Undergraduate Advising Center for spring 2014 semester must schedule and complete a reinstatement appointment by Wednesday, January 22nd.
 Please plan accordingly as appointment times are limited.

 Undergraduate Advising Center

 Lommasson Center 269